petedejoy/documentation/v2/clickstream/destinations/heap-analytics.md

 ![heap-analytics2](/1.0/assets/img/guides/streaming/clickstream/heap-analytics/heap-analytics2.png)

-<b>Step 3 -</b> Add your App ID into the Heap connector on your Astronomer dashboard and give your new connection a unique name.
+Add your App ID into the Heap connector on your Astronomer dashboard and give your new connection a unique name.
 Click 'Create Destination' and your pipeline will be activated.

 ![heap-analytics3](/1.0/assets/img/guides/streaming/clickstream/heap-analytics/heap-analytics3.gif)

-<b>Step 4 -</b> When you return to your Heap account, you might get a message saying "There's no data here!"
+When you return to your Heap account, you might get a message saying "There's no data here!"
 Oh no!
 But actually, look very closely as there might actually be data in a different environment (i.e. development instead of production.)

 ![heap-analytics4](/1.0/assets/img/guides/streaming/clickstream/heap-analytics/heap-analytics4.png)